 The first Five-Year Review of the remedial actions for the PVLF was completed and approved by DTSC on November 4, 2009.
-The review found the environmental control systems in place (landfill soil cover, gas collection/control system for surface air and subsurface gas, groundwater containment system, industrial wastewater, and stormwater, etc.) effective and that the site is safe and well maintained.
+The review found that the environmental control systems in place (landfill soil cover, gas collection/control system for surface air and subsurface gas, groundwater containment system, industrial wastewater, and stormwater, etc.) are effective and that the site is safe and well maintained.
+A second Five-Year Review of the site, which was completed and approved by DTSC on January 6, 2015, found that environmental control systems continue to be protective of human health and the environment.
 As a result, no additional remedial measures were recommended.